ThatMattCat/ToteTracker/README.md

 # ToteTracker

+## Work-In-Progress

+This is in a "good enough" state to be used for it's purpose but has plenty of quirks and needs UI/UX improvements

+## Overview

-This is a storage tracking Android application.
-It stores a local SQLite DB on the device containing a list of all storage containers and their contents, for easy tracking.
+A storage tracking application for Android devices.
+Creates a local SQLite DB on the device containing a list of all storage containers and their contents, for easy tracking.

 Built with FlutterFlow